mustakshif/Asri/README_en_US.md

 * Adapt to mobile platform.
 * Optimize the display of tags on top of the document page.
 * Continuous performance improvement.
-* Optimize database element style.
+* Optimize database element styles.
+* Optimize flashcards styles.

 ## Acknowledgements